marpon/Compression_tools/aPlib/readme.md

-aPlib exemple for freebasic
+aPlib static libs  example for freebasic

-for windows  libaplibw32.a   or libaplibw64.a
+for windows  libaplib32w.a   or libaplib64w.a

+for linux    libaplib32l.a   or libaplib64l.a